psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 p14

-Tne Six-Eater (5th S. vi.
+Tne Sin-Eater (5th S. vi.
 505.)—

 Mr. Watson may perhaps not be aware of very curious or almost identical parallel to this Yorkshire religious ceremony, superstition, or whatever it may be called, in the book on Turkistan recently published by Mr. Schuyler.
-He found it, if I remeber right, among the Mussulmans of Khokand as a regular part of their religious observances.
+He found it, if I remember right, among the Mussulmans of Khokand as a regular part of their religious observances.

 A. C. B. | [See "N. & Q.," 1st S. vi.
 390, 541.]